MLHale/nebraska-gencyber-modules/intro_to_components_using_littlebits_droids/lesson-plan.md

 ### Learning Objectives

-1. Student will be able to use input and output modules to assemble a larger design.
+1. Student will be able to use input and output modules to assemble a larger device.
-2. Student will understand the benefits of modularity.
+2. Student will understand the benefits of modularity, abstraction, and encapsulation.
-3. Student will be able to conceptualize and decompose a problem into smaller sub-problems.

 ### Materials list